^

 Pathogenesis of laryngeal papillomatosis

-The disease is accompanied by a decrease in general and local immunity, a violation of its humoral link, and changes in the hormonal and metabolic status.
+The disease is accompanied by a decrease in general and local immunity, a violation of its humoral link, and changes in hormonal and metabolic status.

 Classification of laryngeal papillomatosis

-- juvenile, originated in childhood;
+• juvenile, arising in childhood;

-- recurrent respiratory.
+• recurrent respiratory.

-- obliterating.
+• obliterating.

-The course of papillomatosis is divided into:
+According to the course of the disease, papillomatosis is divided into:

-- often recurrent (1-3 times a year or more).
+• frequently recurring (1-3 times a year or more).

 Screening

-Diagnosis of papillomatosis of the larynx
+Diagnosis of laryngeal papillomatosis

-The evolution of the disease is characterized by the progression of the proliferative process with penetration into all free cavities of the larynx and, in untreated cases, ends with attacks of acute suffocation requiring emergency tracheotomy.
+The evolution of the disease is characterized by the progression of the proliferative process with penetration into all free cavities of the larynx and, in untreated cases, ends with attacks of acute suffocation, requiring emergency tracheotomy.

 Laboratory research

-Instrumental studies
+Instrumental research

 Differential diagnostics

-Indications for consulting other specialists
+Indications for consultation with other specialists

 What do need to examine?